top of page

 Education for Ministry (EfM)

-If you want to deepen your faith with a lively group of fellow seekers, please consider joining parishioners from local parishes in the Education for Ministry (EFM) Program.
+If you want to deepen your faith with a lively group of fellow seekers, consider joining parishioners from local parishes in the Education for Ministry (EFM) Program.
 This is a four-year certificate program sponsored by Sewanee University.
 Year One is a study of the Hebrew Scriptures; Year Two, the New Testament; Year Three, Christian Church History, and, Year Four various Topics in Theology.
 Classes meet each Monday evening from 6:45 to 9:15 at St. Martin-in-the-Fields Episcopal Church, 8000 St. Martin’s Lane in Chestnut Hill, with appropriate breaks during various holidays.
 The tuition cost is $325 per year and financial aid is available.
 The program and the committed community of fellow students, encourage independent thought and critical thinking.
 If interested or have any questions, please call Jim Rowley at 215.837.7790 or email at jrowley916@gmail.com.
-The first class will begin meeting on September 18th.
+Here’s the link to the official EfM website: https://efm.sewanee.edu.

 LIFT